Onyenso/search/README.md

 for Google Search, [img_search.html](/img_search.html) is the page for Google Image Search and [advanced_search.html](/advanced_search.html) is the page for Google Advanced Search.
 It is currently hosted at https://onyenso.github.io/search/.

-No mobile view was designed for this project.

 A video of this project's demonstration is at https://youtu.be/tXvkN7X_blk.